ranjodhsingh1729/Spotlight/README.md

   Provides Virtual Camera devices where Spotlight can write its output.

 * **TensorFlow Lite**
   Lightweight inference runtime used for face detection and selfie segmentation.
-The build process is automated through `3rdparty/build_tflite.sh`.
+See `3rdparty/build_tflite.sh`.

 * **TurboJPEG**
   High-performance JPEG encoding and decoding for MJPEG-based streams in order to support `V4L2_PIX_FMT_MJPEG`.